 17. Cherry Oatmeal from my own kitchen

 18. Oatmeal Griddle Cakes from Jenna Braddock

-22. Blueberry Pecan Baked Oatmeal Cups from Katie Sullivan Morford, author of Rise and Shine: Better Breakfasts for Busy Mornings
+22. Blueberry Pecan Baked Oatmeal Cups from Katie Sullivan Morford, RD, author of Rise and Shine: Better Breakfasts for Busy Mornings

 24. Mango Overnight Oats from my own kitchen